Quick Facts

 Verdict

 3-Card Poker Classic is fine if you like the mechanic but the table only offers this variant.
-The 3.24% house edge sits in the middle of the side bet pack — not great, not awful.
+At ~5.04% house edge at 6 decks (4.38% at 8), it is higher than 21+3 and most 3-card bets — one of the weaker options.

 If you have a choice between Classic and Bonus, take the Bonus version every time.
 Same mechanic, lower edge, more memorable top tier.
-Otherwise, treat this as entertainment costing ~$3.24 per $100 wagered on average.
+Otherwise, treat this as entertainment costing ~$5.04 per $100 wagered on average at 6 decks.

-3-Card Poker Classic is unlocked in the premium tier of Blackjack Navigator Pro.
+3-Card Poker Classic is unlocked with the one-time Pro upgrade in Blackjack Navigator.
 The app shows the exact paytable and live house edge under your selected rule set.

 See also